davidearl/jcomma/README.md

                         "comprising": [
                             {"item": "column",
                              "column": "A",
-                             "rowOffset": 0 # optional, N=0 by default, otherwise from row relative to current from the N specified for the record in rowCount
+                             "rowOffset": 0, # optional, N=0 by default, otherwise from row relative to current from the N specified for the record in rowCount
+                             "appendComma": true,
+                             "appendSpace": true # comma first if both set },
+                            {"item": "text",
+                             "text": "whatever"
                             },
-                            {"item": "text", "text": "whatever"},
+                            {"item": "field",
+                             "field": "name",
+                             "appendComma": true,
+                             "appendSpace": true # comma first if both set },
                             ...
                         ],
                         "options": [ # any of the following, evaluated in turn: